Josh García

-Josh García (born 28 July 1993) is a professional footballer who plays as a midfielder for the club Oklahoma City Energy.
+Josh García (born 28 July 1993) is a professional footballer who plays as a midfielder.
 Born in the United States, he represents the Dominican Republic national team.

 Professional career

 A troubled youth raised by a single mother, García began playing soccer as a youth to get away from trouble after ending up in a juvenile center for delinquents.
 He was a member of the varsity team at Grant High School in Oklahoma City.
 He was scouted by colleges, and played at Northern Oklahoma College for 2 years, before transferring to the Friends Falcons until 2016.

 García broke his foot before joining Friends University, and again shortly after he was recovering.
 Struggling with depression, he took a break to his hometown only to find more problems when his brother was incarcerated.
 García turned to drinking and attempted suicide.
 After this depressive episode, García vowed to prevent his family from further suffering and returned to school and soccer with renewed focus.
 After graduating college, he only played soccer recreationally and got a job as a service rep for Lincare.

 In January 2018, he joined the open tryouts for OKC Energy FC.
 He ended up joining their U23 team, and eventually captained them.
 On 10 January 2019, García signed for the senior OKC Energy FC squad for the 2019 season.